End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Timing Performance Comparison

 The NVIDIA Tesla P100 is a GPU that utilizes the Pascal architecture \cite{tesla}.
-The Tesla P100 GPU was accessed on a shared cluster at Fermilab via a dedicated GPU worker node through a 12 GB/s PCIe connection using the CUDA Toolkit v9.1 drivers.
-During training, data was stored and read from an HGST 1W10002 hard drive \cite{hdd} located on the GPU machine.
-Images were uncompressed, pre-processed, and provided to the GPU using a single Intel(R) Xeon(R) Silver 4110 8-core CPU \cite{intel-silver}.
+The Tesla P100 GPU was accessed on a shared cluster at the Fermilab National Accelerator Laboratory LHC Physics Center via a dedicated GPU worker node.
+The node accessed the GPU through a 12 GB/s PCIe connection using the CUDA Toolkit v9.1 drivers.
+During training, data was stored and read from an HGST 1W10002 hard disc drive \cite{hdd} located on the GPU machine.
+Images were uncompressed, pre-processed, and sent to the GPU using a single Intel(R) Xeon(R) Silver 4110 8-core CPU \cite{intel-silver}.

 The NVIDIA Tesla V100 uses the Volta architecture, incorporating eight tensor cores and an all-around higher performance than the Pascal architecture \cite{volta}.
 Unlike the P100, the V100 is able to make use of mixed precision operations, which were utilized for this comparison, to drastically increase the number of floating point operations per second (FLOPS).
-During training, images were read from a solid state drive (SSD) with better random input/output operations per second.
+During training, images were read from a solid state drives with better random I/O operations per second than traditional disc drives.
 The computing node ran Cuda v11.0.2 drivers and used four Intel(R) Xeon(R) Gold 5118 12-core CPUs \cite{intel-gold} to perform data loading and pre-processing tasks, which were parallelized using the NVIDIA DGX-1 architecture \cite{nvidia-dgx}.
 Of the 48 available CPU cores, 20 were used for data loading.
 When training the network on multiple GPUs we chose to train on one, two, four, and eight V100s using the the Horovod framework \cite{sergeev2018horovod}.
 For the scaling tests a larger batch size of 1024 tf examples was used.